neilkidd/rbac-serverless-poc/README.md

 ## Getting Started

-You will need an AWS account with access key credentials.
-In practice I simply export them on the command line of the current session.
+You will need an AWS account with access keys.
+In practice I [export them on the command line](#export-aws-credentials-optional) of the current session.
 Other options are documented on the [serverless website](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/).

-- ` export AWS_ACCESS_KEY_ID=<your-key-here>`
-- ` export AWS_SECRET_ACCESS_KEY=<your-secret-key-here>`

 ### Software